akinuri/windows-icons/README.md

 # Windows Icons

 A list of Windows 8 files that contain icons.
-In total, there are 100 files, and 3110 icons.
+In total, there are 100 files and 3110 icons.

 This is not a full list.
 I've not included at least like 20 files.
 There were few not so useful/popular icons in these files.